Rukiya Anpo

-Rukiya Anpo (安保瑠輝也, Anpo Rukiya) is a Japanese kickboxer, who commpeted in the super lightweight and welterweight divisions of K-1.
+Rukiya Anpo (安保瑠輝也, Anpo Rukiya) is a Japanese kickboxer, who competed in the super lightweight and welterweight divisions of K-1.
 A professional competitor since 2011, he is the former K-1 Super Lightweight champion and the 2021 K-1 welterweight Grand Prix runner-up.

 As of December 2021, Combat Press ranks him as the eight best super featherweight in the world.
 From June 2021 to February 2021 Combat Press ranked him as the #4 featherweight in the world.
 He's been ranked in the featherweight top ten since March 2019.

 Personal life

 Rukiya started training in Kyokushin Karate at a young age along his brother, they both left the world of Karate competitions with high accolades.
 Japanese television did a short documentary when they were children depicting them as Karate prodigies.

 In 2018 he and his brother left the TRY HARD gym from Tokyo to open their own gym called ALL WIN in Osaka which they established with the help of crowdfunding.